-- 28. Romania remains the fastest growing East European economy as far as GNP is concerned, though the consumer has benefited only to a limited extent.
+- 25. The leadership will continue to follow the Soviet line in foreign policies.
+However, Poland is second only to Hungary as the East European country most open to the West.
+ROMANIA - 26.
+Rigid centralism is still the order of the day for internal policy.
+An outward tolerance towards the many ethnic minorities cannot conceal the vigorous affirmation of Romanian cultural values. - 27.
+The conservative mentality of the régime does not prevent vigorous policies in two areas: a drive for industrial growth and an assertion of national identity and of national interest in its dealings with countries, including those of the Warsaw Pact.
+This diverts public attention from the régime's authoritarian features and makes for a closing of ranks around the ruling group.
+There has been dissidence in Romania too, but it has remained very limited.
+There have also been strikes, particularly at the Jiu Valley coal mines. - 28.
+Romania remains the fastest growing East European economy as far as GNP is concerned, though the consumer has benefitted only to a limited extent.
 Industrial output is increasing at a fast rate, and the regime has confirmed its commitment to forced industrialisation.
 Nevertheless the country is experiencing a slowdown in many sectors and in the economy as a whole.
-Manpower, energy, productivity and indebtedness problems will prevent the fulfilment of the ambitious Romanian plans, although substantial growth will continue in the short term. - 29.
-Ceausescu continues to dominate public life; his leading position in the Party and the State is uncontested at present, but may be eroded in the years to come. - 30.
-In foreign policy, Romania will continue its attempts to combine contacts with the West and the Third World with the obligations stemming from the Soviet alliance and the political, economic and military links which go with Warsaw Pact membership.
-It is essentially on economic considerations that Bucharest aims to base its partial "desatellisation" policy, as characterised by its refusal to accept any movement of COMECON in a supranational direction and its efforts to obtain Western recognition as a developing country, with all the economic benefits this entails. - 31.
-The RCP's strict Marxist-Leninist orthodoxy can be expected to continue on essentially the same lines, at least as long as Ceausescu remains in power.
+Manpower, energy, productivity and indebtedness problems will prevent the fulfilment of the ambitious Romanian plans, although substantial growth will continue in the short-term. - 29.
+Ceausescu continues to dominate public life; his leading position in the Party and the State is uncontested at present, but may be eroded in the years to come.

+- 30. In foreign policy, Romania will continue its attempts to combine contacts with the West and the Third World with the obligations stemming from the Soviet alliance and the political, economic and military links which go with Warsaw Pact membership.
+It is essentially on economic considerations that Bucharest aims to base its partial "desatellisation" policy, as characterised by its resistance to attempts to develop the CEMA in a supranational direction and its efforts to obtain Western recognition as a developing country, with all the economic benefits this entails. - 31.
+The RCP's policy of Marxist-Leninist orthodoxy internally, and assertion of a right to autonomy in relations with other Parties, can be expected to continue on essentially the same lines, at least as long as Ceausescu remains in power.
 In the particularly delicate sphere of relations with Moscow, Romanian policy will probably continue to have its ups and downs, with a correspondingly greater or lesser degree of independence.